hyperledger/anoncreds-spec/spec/data_flow_setup.md

 The revocation scheme uses a pairing-based dynamic accumulator based on the [CKS scheme](https://link.springer.com/content/pdf/10.1007/978-3-642-00468-1_27.pdf).

 A [[ref: Private Credential Definition]] with revocation enabled has the following format.
-In this, the details of the `p_key` element are hidden, as they are the same as was covered above.
+In this, the details of the `p_key` element are omitted, as they are the same as was covered above.
+The implementation can be found in the [anoncreds-clsignatures-rs](https://github.com/hyperledger/anoncreds-clsignatures-rs/blob/main/src/types.rs) repository.

 ```json
 {